 Absent shareholder approval, as a result of the volatility of the price of the Company's Common Stock, the number of shares remaining available for grant under the Plan may become insufficient to meet the Company's anticipated needs in 2024 - both with respect to its annual compensatory awards, as well as any potential need to address employee retention concerns.
 Accordingly, the Compensation, People and Culture Committee (the "Committee") of the Company's Board approved on February 28, 2023 an additional 15,000,000 shares for issuance under the Plan, subject to shareholder approval.
 Therefore, we are asking the Company's shareholders to approve this amendment to the Plan to increase the reserves for issuance by 15,000,000 shares, which we expect to last 2-3 years.
-In addition, we have amended the Plan, among other things, to eliminate the annual per person limit on the number of shares that could be subject to Plan awards and to add a limit of \$750,000 to non-employee Director compensation that can be granted during the fiscal year (including cash and stock).
+In addition, we have amended the Plan, among other things, to add a limit of \$750,000 to non-employee Director compensation that can be granted during the fiscal year (including cash and stock).